 HVAC Life Expectancy by Home Size

 Home size will affect how long the HVAC system will last due to the ease of air loss in larger areas and the system compensating for a larger area.
+This table breaks down how the size of your home can impact the live expectancy of your system:

 Home Size Life Expectancy